What kinds of alcohol are best for health?

 Do any alcohols have any specific benefits?
 As in, is tequila better than vodka?
 And is red wine the best choice because of its antioxidants?

-Should you choose to raise a glass — salud!Alice!
+If you do choose to raise a glass — salud!

 Can’t find information on the site about your health concern or issue?